Marketing First or Service First? The Essence of Quality Events

 Robbert Weddepohl

 Robbert Weddepohl is Group Venue Director, Stage Entertainment B.V. and past president of MPI Netherlands 2017-2019.
-As a current member of the MPI International Board of Directors, he serves as board liaison for MPI's European Advisory Council.
+As a current member of the MPI International Board of Directors, he serves as board liaison for MPI's Sustainability Advisory Council.